Upcoming Events

 Publications

-Middleton, J., Edwards, E. E., Roe-Sepowitz, D., Inman, N., Frey, L, & Gattis, M. (under review) Adverse childhood experiences as predictors of sex trafficking among homeless youth in Kentuckiana.
-Journal of Human Trafficking.
+Middleton, J., Edwards, E. E., Roe-Sepowitz, D., Inman, N., Frey, L, & Gattis, M. (2022).
+Adverse childhood experiences as predictors of sex trafficking among homeless youth in Kentuckiana.
+Journal of Human Trafficking, pp. 1-14.
+DOI: 10.1080/23322705.2021.2020061

 Middleton, J., & Edwards, E. E. (2021).
-Detecting child trafficking within the child welfare system: recommendations and best practices for screening and identification protocols in the United States.
-Forensic Research & Criminology International Journal, 9(1), 1‒10.
+Detecting child trafficking within the child welfare system: Recommendations and best practices for screening and identification protocols in the United States.
+Forensic Research & Criminology International Journal, 9(1):1‒10.
 DOI: 10.15406/frcij.2021.09.00335.

 Blanco, K. T., McNeill, B. W., McCubbin, L. D., Hewlett, N. E., Edwards, E. E., Untalan, A., & King, S. (2021) Mexican migrant farmworkers’ narratives on adversity and coping.
 In Cervantes, J. M. & McNeill, B. (Eds), Latinx healing practices: Psychospiritual counseling interventions.
 Cognella Academic Publishing.

 Middleton, J. & Edwards, E. E. (2020).
-A five-year analysis of child trafficking in the United States: exploring case characteristics and outcomes to inform child welfare system response.
+A five-year analysis of child trafficking in the United States: Exploring case characteristics and outcomes to inform child welfare system response.
 Forensic Research & Criminology International Journal, 8(5), 192‒203.
 DOI: 10.15406/frcij.2020.08.00328

 Whiteman, G., Edwards, E. E., Savelle, A., & Whiteman, K. (2020).
-How do missionaries becomes resilient?: Preliminary findings from the resilient missionary study.
+How do missionaries become resilient?: Preliminary findings from the resilient missionary study.
 In Hill, G. J. (Ed.), Relentless love: Living out integral mission to combat poverty, injustice, and conflict.
 Langham Global Library.

 Stay connected TwitterFacebook LinkedIn YouTubeInstagram